Murphy specialises in international arbitration involving construction and commercial disputes.

 Murphy is recognised as Arbitration Future Leader in Who’s Who Legal: Arbitration 2023.
 He is a regular speaker on arbitration and construction topics.
 He is a member of the HK45 Committee at the Hong Kong International Arbitration Centre, the Global Advisory Board of the Young Arbitration Group at the Centre for International Investment and Commercial Arbitration, and the Society of Construction Law.
 Murphy was also a member of the ICC Belt and Road Commission between 2020 and 2022.

 Murphy is dual-qualified in England and Wales and Australia (New South Wales).
 He is fluent in English, Mandarin and Cantonese and advises clients in all three languages.
 Before relocating to Hong Kong, Murphy practised in Beijing, Shanghai and London.

-- a project consortium in a multi-billion SIAC arbitration concerning the construction of a refinery and petrochemical complex
+- an international project consortium in a multi-billion SIAC arbitration concerning the construction of a refinery and petrochemical complex

-- a Chinese SOE in a US$100 million SIAC arbitration under a share purchase agreement for an investment in the power sector
+- a Chinese company in a US$ 100 million SIAC arbitration under a share purchase agreement for an investment in the power sector

 - a Chinese contractor on a wide range of disputes and project lifecycle issues in a US$5 billion hydropower project in Pakistan

-- a Chinese contractor on claims under various contracts for a regional high-speed railway project in Hong Kong
+- a Chinese contractor on claims under various contracts for a multi-billion transport project in Hong Kong